 Who We Are

 All members of Making Families Count are recognised experts in their different fields.
-Crucially, all members have suffered the loss of a family member through traumatic and complex bereavement which has given them a unique understanding of the importance of excellent family engagement.
+Our members are a mix of people who have suffered the loss of a family member through traumatic and complex bereavement and highly experienced, senior NHS investigators, which has given them a unique understanding of the importance of positive family engagement.

 - Making Families Count – finalists in the Kate Granger Compassionate Care Awards

 “An amazing and eye opening day at the MFC conference workshop today.
 This should be mandatory training for all NHS staff” Emma Cole, Essex Partnership University NHS Foundation Trust

 The Training Team

 For 9 years Stephen was Chairman of PAPYRUS Prevention of Young Suicide following the death by suicide of his only child Christopher in 2009.
 He stepped down from this role last year.

 Stephen spent almost 30 years in the Prison Service as a prison governor working in many prisons and has spent two periods in the Home Office as an advisor.
 For some years he was Head of Prisoner Escort and Custody Service, responsible for all prisoner movement in England and Wales, and responsible for the care of prisoner’s whist at court.
 His final role with the Prison Service was to lead a project to close prisons that were no longer fit for purpose and this led to the closure of seven prisons.

 He is engaged in several additional roles, including: